macroquest/docs/lua/README.md

 `mq.unevent('name')`
 :   unregisters the event 'name' so that it won't react to the text anymore

-`mq.doevents()`
+`mq.doevents(optional 'event')`
-:   will process queued events (binds don't queue, they execute automatically, this is only for events)
+:   will process queued events (binds don't queue, they execute automatically, this is only for events).
+No arguments will process all events in the queue, and optionally you can pass in a single event that you wish to process and all other events will remain queued(but not flushed).

+`mq.flushevents(optional 'event')`
+:   clears all events in the queue without processing them.
+No arguments will flush all events in the queue, and optionally you can pass in a single event that you wish to flush.

 `mq.parse(string)`
 :   runs the string through the macro parser and returns the result as a string (regardles of the data type returned).
 This is not a replacement for mq.TLO or mq.TLO.MacroVariable and is only for complex operations where neither of those will work (generally converting from old ini/macro formats)